All My Favorite Songs: Composition

 The song begins with an introduction in A-flat major.
 After this, the song transitions to E major, which continues throughout the rest of the song.

 In contrast to the recent hard rock-oriented singles from Van Weezer, "All My Favorite Songs" is more of a baroque pop and chamber pop song.
 According to Spin, "The orchestral pop-rock song is right in the Weezer wheelhouse, sounding like the logical next step in the evolution of Rivers Cuomo."
+Analog Planet, in their review, says the track "makes clear, right from the start, that Weezer's emo-essence is intact."

 In regards to the song's title and lyrics, Cuomo stated that it reflects his music taste, by declaring "All my favorite songs are slow and sad."

 Reception

 Chris Deville at Stereogum gave the song a positive review, stating "The song strikes a pleasing balance between chipper music and melancholy lyrics, landing squarely in Weezer’s radio-friendly zone without feeling entirely corny or sterile."
 In a more critical review, Clara V. Nguyen of The Harvard Crimson stated "Maybe viewing the orchestra as a dynamic and contemporary creative force, rather than a relic of the past, would help the band better integrate it into their work.
-“All My Favorite Songs” lingers somewhere between the 18th and 21st centuries, not quite knowing which it would rather inhabit."
+“All My Favorite Songs" lingers somewhere between the 18th and 21st centuries, not quite knowing which it would rather inhabit."